charlottecrevier/how-to/docs/reference.md

 - [dask]

 ## Using QGIS
-### Ressources for the stac browser plugin in QGIS
+### Resources for the stac browser plugin in QGIS
 - [STAC API Browser Plugin]
-- QGIS [CHANGELOG] with new STAC functionnality
+- QGIS [CHANGELOG] with new STAC functionality

-### Ressources for data streaming from QGIS
+### Resources for data streaming from QGIS
 - [Tutorial] loading a COG to QGIS